Accenture/AIR/README.md

 ## General toubleshooting
 - Try setting the `AIR_VERBOSE=1` enviroment variable to see full TF logs
 - If using docker, make sure you're allocating enough memory for the container (like at least 8 GB)
+- if some script gets simply "killed", it's a clear indicator that you have too little memory allocated
 - Tracker options in `video_detect.py` might need to be recalibrated for each use case for the best performance

 ## Acknowledgements